-This course can be counted in partial fulfillment of the elective credits towards the 120-credit graduation requirement.
+This course can be counted in partial fulfillment of the 130 total credits required for graduation.
 Students are required to take the AP Exam as part of this course.
 Failure to complete the AP exam in May will result in loss of weighted credit which will be reflected in the student's transcript.